Vol:I Reiseuni • Pilot Project

 By collecting and understanding what is already there, architects conduct an intensive analysis of the contexts of the present physical structures.
 Next to spatial and constructive knowledge about project work, the handling of the existing built structures necessitates scientific-analytical and artistic-creative methods to carry out examinations, reading of traces and developing of programmes that are sensitive towards socio-cultural and historical aspects of the context.

-The results of such creative research about multi perspectival options first culminate in documentation and analysis, than in evaluation of the spatial possibilities within the existing, further in developing scenarios for the existing, conceptualized in alternatives.
+The results of such creative research about multi perspectival options first culminate in documentation and analysis, then in evaluation of the spatial possibilities within the existing, further in developing scenarios for the existing, conceptualized in alternatives.
 The multi-disciplinary gaze becomes a crucial part of the architect's solution-finding process – a practice clearly different from designing new architecture within new urban plots.

 Identifying the diverging interests of all concerned parties and initiating constructive dialogue are crucial to this 'open thought space'.
 The prior analysis implies the inclusion of experts in time, who assess the given situation, the inclusion of project responsible and all interested stakeholders from the beginning on.
 As these processes are always bound to aesthetic, political and economic criteria, transparent procedures and objectivated assessment criteria should be developed to enable discourses for balancing main concerns.
 The utmost priority of open processes aiming at the transformation of the present are shifted towards the creation of 'open thought spaces', where different perspectives, options, possibilities are developed and discussed – before dealing the physical realization – with the civil society and not against.